we-make-software/promo.claims-or-claims.promo/README.md

 For questions or suggestions about the project, feel free to contact us through our [Facebook group](https://www.facebook.com/groups/promoclaimsorclaimspromo/).

 Thank you for your interest in we-make-software.com!
 Happy coding!

+# [Notes]

+It's like we need to remember that to build a perfect AI, we need to have a trigger that can initiate changes in comments.
+This way, the AI can improve comments by modifying them, making them more relevant and engaging.
+By implementing such a mechanism, we can ensure that the AI continually enhances its responses, learning from interactions and adapting to provide better content.

+Also, I noted that we need to add some delay for responses so it will look more human-like.
+This will make it seem like a real person is responding